qrslrhko/sky-view/index.md

 ## Sky view performance

-In this project, I create two different scenes: sunny and cloudy sky
+There are two different scenes: sunny and cloudy sky.
+Apply three types of lighting such as ambient specular diffuse in sun.
+Make noises for clouds.

 The basic ideas in this performacne is like this: